-To meet our goal, it is intended to insert a collimator in the downstream openings at the target station as shown in Fig. 6.
+To suppress the spread of neutrons, it is intended to insert a collimator in the downstream openings at the target station as shown in Figure 6.
 There is a cylindrical cavity at the center of the collimator.
 The length of the collimator is 530 mm.
 It is necessary to examine the influence of the collimator's material and hole diameter for neutron suppression capacity.
 The material of the collimator is assumed to be PE or BPE.
 The hole diameter is 10, 30 and 50 mm.
 At the downstream of the target station, detectors in simulation are aligned along a surface perpendicular to proton beam direction.
 Sizes of the detectors are $10 \times 10 \times 10 \text{ mm}^3$ and $100 \times 100 \times 100 \text{ mm}^3$ at the central region and outside region, respectively. x' axis is defined as the axis along the detectors.
 The number of neutrons is obtained by the T-Cross tally implemented in PHITS.
-The energy range for fast and thermal neutrons is set from $10^{-2}$ to $10^2$ MeV and from $10^{-9}$ to $10^{-7}$ MeV, respectively.
+The energy range for fast and thermal neutrons is set from 10^{-2} to 10^2 MeV and from 10^{-9} to 10^{-7} MeV, respectively.